krisheswaran/krisheswaran.github.io/_posts/2024-03-03-ai-endorses-ballot-measures.md

  like procrastinating on the actual task of how I would vote.
 Still, I was curious to see how the model had predicted SPUR's endorsement of Prop E, the one on which SPUR had refused to take a position one way or the other.
-When I looked at the outputs on the held out set (I had held out all of 2024), the model had assigned nearly all of them a probability > 0.9 (likely YES endorsement) or < 0.1 (likely NO endorsement).
-Despite the noted problems with the model itself, I was nonetheless quite excited to see how it had placed it's bet on SPUR and Prop E. I cross-referenced the correct row and column corresponding to SPUR's Prop E prediction and realized then that it was the one exception for which the model had not assigned a high or low probability.
+When I looked at the model's predictions on 2024 ballot initiatives (I had held out all of 2024), the model had assigned nearly all of them a probability > 0.9 (likely YES endorsement) or < 0.1 (likely NO endorsement).
+Despite the noted problems with the model itself, I was nonetheless quite excited to see how it had placed its bet on SPUR and Prop E. I cross-referenced the correct row and column corresponding to SPUR's Prop E prediction and realized then that it was the one exception for which the model had not assigned a high or low probability.
 Instead, the model had assigned a probability of 0.4821, refusing to take a position one way or the other.

-After my efforts, I sought out a zero-shot opinion on the matter via ChatGPT, which provided a few paragraphs of analysis followed by the following statement: "As of now, there hasn't been a specific recommendation from SPUR (San Francisco Bay Area Planning and Urban Research Association) or a direct statement on their stance regarding Proposition E."
+After my efforts, I sought out a zero-shot opinion on the matter via ChatGPT because why not?
+It provided a few paragraphs of analysis followed by the following statement: "As of now, there hasn't been a specific recommendation from SPUR (San Francisco Bay Area Planning and Urban Research Association) or a direct statement on their stance regarding Proposition E." I returned to my ballot research.